-As the company had at least two years of operating losses PMBA worked through the qualification list for the Technology Business Tax Certificate Transfer Program.
+As the company had at least two years of operating losses, PMBA worked through the Technology Business Tax Certificate Transfer Program qualification list.
 To outline the basics, in addition to two years of operating losses, the company must provide documentation of:

-- Up to 224 Full Time W2 Employees in the U.S. – Depending upon the age of the company, a certain number of those employees must be in New Jersey and all must receive healthcare benefits.
+- Up to 224 Full-Time W2 Employees in the U.S. – Depending upon the company’s age, a certain number of those employees must be in New Jersey, and all must receive healthcare benefits.

 - Corporate Taxes – The company must file Corporate Business Tax returns in the State of New Jersey.

-Arable’s application for the incentives was filed with the New Jersey Economic Development Authority (NJEDA) and its corporate business tax returns were filed in time for the deadline for both, June 30 of the application year – 2017.
+Arable’s application for the incentives was filed with the New Jersey Economic Development Authority (NJEDA).
+Its corporate business tax returns were filed in time for the deadline for June 30 of the application year – 2017.